-Many doctors are hesitant to prescribe benzodiazepines for long-term use because of their highly addictive nature and withdrawal symptoms.
+Generally, doctors are hesitant to prescribe benzodiazepines for long-term use because they are very addictive and withdrawal symptoms can be severe.
 The withdrawal symptoms are physically and emotionally painful and may be life-threatening if the user stops “cold turkey.”

 Individuals that use higher doses for a prolonged period will have the worst withdrawal symptoms.
-Benzodiazepine withdrawal symptoms are highly variable and usually come and go.
-They may vary in severity and frequency throughout the phases of the withdrawal process.
+Benzodiazepine withdrawal symptoms vary greatly and generally come and go.
+They also vary in the intensity and frequency during the entire withdrawal process.

 The more common withdrawal symptoms usually come within 1 to 4 days of discontinuing use depending on which Benzo used, the amount of use, and the frequency of use.

 More intense withdrawal symptoms that typically only occur when there is a severe addiction include:

 Depending on the individual’s addiction severity and their level of physiological dependence and risk of severe withdrawal, treatment for benzodiazepines may be done either in an inpatient facility or at an outpatient clinic.
 If an inpatient facility is suggested by a physician or other addiction treatment professional, treatment will involve 24-hour professional supervision and access to medical care when needed.
 The 24-hour supervision helps the treatment team monitor your detox journey and, as part of longer-term treatment, your recovery progress.
 It also allows for immediate intervention if any complications arise, such as withdrawal seizures.

 Outpatient care may be recommended if you do not like the idea of staying within a facility and if you are not at risk of experiencing complications with benzodiazepine withdrawal symptoms.